Jimmy291/ME5413_Final_Project/README.md

 * `me5413_world` the main pkg containing the gazebo world, and the launch files
 * `costmap_prohibition_layer` the main pkg containing the function to create prohibited areas
 * `robot_nav` the main pkg containing the navigation stack
+* 'slam_toolbox' one of the pkgs to perform SLAM

 To install this package, follow the following steps